blytkerchan/blytkerchan.github.io/_posts/2011-06-04-functional-programming-at-compile-time-cpp4theselftaught.markdown

 ---
 author: rlc
+categories:
+- Programming
+- Functional Programming
+- Meta-programming
+- Compile-time Programming
+- SFINAE
 comments: true
 date: 2011-06-04 21:09:09+00:00
 layout: post
-title: Functional Programming at Compile-Time
-wordpress_id: 1503
 tags:
 - compile-time
 - functional programming
 - programming
+title: Functional Programming at Compile-Time
+wordpress_id: 1503
 ---

 In the [previous installment](/blog/2011/05/using-ranges-and-functional-programming-in-c-cpp4theselftaught/) I talked about functional programming a bit, introducing the idea of _functors_ and _lambda expressions_.
 This time, we will look at another type of functional programming: a type that is done at compile-time.